lonevvolf/kaichronicles/doc/README-mechanics.md

 * **mindblastMultiplier="float"**: CS multiplier to apply to Mindblast/Psi-Surge/Kai-Surge attacks this combat
 * **psiSurgeBonus="number"**: Special CS bonus to apply for Psi-Surge discipline on this combat
 * **kaiSurgeBonus="number"**: Special CS bonus to apply for Kai-Surge discipline on this combat
-* **kaiSurgeTurnLoss="number"**: Special EP turn loss to apply for Kai-Surge discipline on this combat
+* **kaiSurgeTurnLoss="number"**: Special EP turn loss to apply for Kai/Psi-Surge discipline on this combat
 * **noWeapon="boolean|number"**: If true, Lone Wolf cannot use any weapon on this combat.
 If a number, LW cannot use any weapon for that many turns
 * **noObjectBonuses="true"**: If true, no weapon or item bonuses will be applied
 * **mentalOnly="true"**: Lone Wolf cannot use any physical bonuses on this combat (any object bonus)